Free half double crochet beanie pattern

 Adding a pom pom (optional)

-- Tie in the center with strong yarn
+- Tie the center securely with a strong length of yarn.

 Finishing your beanie

-Half double crochet beanie pattern frequently asked questions
+Is this half double crochet beanie pattern free?

 What sizes are included?